- Nutmeg Nanny - https://www.nutmegnanny.com -

 • Toss to combine and help coat the bread with chicken stock.
 The majority of the bread should be moist.

-• Add the mixture to an 8×8 pan and smooth out the top.
+• Add the mixture to the prepared pan and smooth out the top.

 Notes